damsc/Civ5-YnAEMP/YnAEMP_readme.txt

 - first, check your game files integrity, instruction to do so are on [url=https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335] Steam Support[/url]

-- second try to 'reset' the download:
+- second try to "reset" the download:

 1/ unsubscribe to the mod
-2/ close steam (not just the windows, the compete program, in doubt restart your computer) 3/ delete all the content of the civ5 cache folder (\My Documents\My Games\Sid Meier's Civilization 5\cache) 4/ go into your civ5 mods folder (\My Documents\My Games\Sid Meier's Civilization 5\MODS) and delete any file or folder named like this mod.
+2/ close steam (not just the windows, the compete program, in doubt restart your computer) 3/ delete all the content of the civ5 cache folder ("\My Documents\My Games\Sid Meier's Civilization 5\cache") 4/ go into your civ5 mods folder ("\My Documents\My Games\Sid Meier's Civilization 5\MODS") and delete any file or folder named "R.E.D.
+Modpack".
 5/ launch steam then civ5 and subscribe again from ingame.